 Besides the feeling of satisfaction in knowing that you can render beauty with a few strokes of a pencil or paint brush, learning how to draw offers amazing health benefits.

 The only negative quality of art is negative space, so stop being so negative about your artistic abilities!
+There are many reasons for learning to draw, and all will help you advance as a person.

 After just a few art lessons, you too could draw more than stick figures and awkward cartoons.